 The vogue for Chinese-inspired interiors in late-18th and early 19th century England was revived and fostered under the patronage of the Prince of Wales, later George IV, who executed a small number of royal interiors in the chinoiserie taste, beginning with the lavish Chinese drawing room created in 1790 at the Prince’s London residence, Carlton House, and followed in 1801 by the one of the Regency’s most remarkable buildings, the Royal Pavillion, Brighton.

-The Pavilion was built by Henry Holland and decorated by many of the leading craftsmen of the day, such as Frederick Crace and Bailey & Saunders, who were given free reign to create some of the most imaginative items ever to be made in the genre.
+The Pavilion was initially built by Henry Holland and decorated by many of the leading craftsmen of the day, such as Frederick Crace and Bailey & Saunders, who were given free reign to create some of the most imaginative items ever to be made in the genre.
 Trompe l’oeil decoration, such as painted views and animals abounded, and faux bamboo furniture found throughout the residence formed part of this playful scheme.1

 The simulated bamboo design of the present mirror is reminiscent of the Pavilion’s fantastical chinoiserie furniture.
 It is surmounted by a heron, which was representative of longevity in the Far East.
 The heron stands above the equally auspicious pineapple, a symbol of friendship and hospitality.
 It had been a popular motif since the chinoiserie of the Rococo and “was likely a carryover from earlier representations from the baroque period that had connected picking pineapples to one of the Chinese emperor’s leisure activities.”2